crystal-leesj/medicine-box/README.md

 We use your information only for use of your personal Alexa skill Medicine Box; to set medication name, dosage amount, and length of prescription.
 By using this Medicine Box , you agree to the collection and user of information in accordance with this policy.

 ## Tests

+AWS Lambda was used for testing the Alexa skill.
+Happy and edge case testing were implemented by verifying user inputs and outputs to the Alexa device, as well as testing routes.

 [test](testing.md)

 ___